 Personal responsibility and human performance factors are critical to any organizational success.
-This has become a core component of many electrical safety programs as well as for quality management initiatives and workforce development criteria.
-QEWs in the wind energy sector often work in small groups without direct supervision.
-Personal integrity to properly performing tasks in a safe manner must be part of the workplace culture all day, every day.
+This has become a core component of many electrical safety programs, quality management initiatives and workforce development criteria.
+QEWs in the BESS energy sector often work in small groups without direct supervision.
+Personal integrity to properly perform tasks in a safe manner must be part of the workplace culture all day, every day.